-When it comes to supporting your child’s education, both teachers and tutors play essential roles.
-But how do they differ and more importantly, how do you know if your child might need a tutor?
+When it comes to supporting your child’s education, both teachers and tutorsplay essential roles.
+But how do they differ and more importantly, how do you know if your child might need an in-person or online tutor?

 Understanding the difference between a tutor and a teacher will help you make an informed decision that benefits your child’s confidence, learning progress, and long-term success.